314lipczuk/ODE_project_report/main.typ

 caption: [Diagram of the used model, representing simplified MAPK/ERK cascade. ] )

-The chosen model starts at the level of RAS, and does not include the receptor layer.
-It treats light as a positive term in converting
-RAS to RAS\* (the active form).
-The standard MAPK/ERK cascade of RAS-RAF-MEK-ERK is preserved.
-We group whole families of kinases together and represent them as one vertex to preserve ontological grouping while minimizing complexity of the model.
-Model also contains a negative feedback loop represented as a separate NFB state variable (Figure 4).
-Modeling negative feedback as a separate state variable is not mechanistically accurate, but allows for a number of useful properties.
-It helps with model understandability, as negative feedback has clear and separate parameters that can be tweaked in isolation, while its existence as a state variable in the simulated model helps to track the contribution of negative feedback on the rest of the system.
-Another remarkable simplification of experimental setup comes from removal of reporter layer (KTR-ERK complex).
-Presented model assumes that gathered experimental data coming from the reporter is a perfect proxy of actual state of ERK concentration in the cell.

 == Ordinary Differential Equations

 Ordinary differential equations are a mathematical framework for describing the change of one variable